CUEDOS/helix_docs/docs/source/simple_examples.rst

             output_pos = flocking.check_position(target_position, swarm_telem[self.id], max_speed, 0, time_step, self.reference_point, self.home_position) # getting the target velocity in its right format
             return output_pos # sending the target velocity

+The methods of this experiment file are the same as previous one except the commands in method path_following() that we editted to change the mission and commands we send to the drones.
 The result of using this experiment with Helixio GUI for three drones and prestart positions as [0, 10, -20], [0, 20, -20] and [0, 30, -20] (defined in the JSON file) in software in the loop simulation is shown below:

 .. raw:: html